 1.The BEST Way To Clean Your Vent/Register Covers.

-Cleaning vent covers used to be the bane of my spring cleaning existence when I was younger… they’re a huge pain in the butt!
+Cleaning vent covers used to be the bane of my spring cleaning existence when I was younger… they can be a huge pain in the rear!!
 At least they were until I saw this AWESOME tip from Toni over at Design Dazzle.

-She washes hers in the dishwasher, what a genius, she has even more tips on exactly how she does it over on her site, so please stop by the full post to see the full tutorial how, you can find that here.
-Oh, and don’t forget to vacuum down into the duct-work when you are doing this.
+She washes hers in the dishwasher, which I thought was such a genius idea!
+She has even more tips on exactly how she does it over on her site, so please stop by the full post to see the full tutorial how, you can find that here.
+Oh, and you must not forget to vacuum down into the duct-work when you are doing this.
 I only do it once a year, but try not to forget to do it while the hole is open to clean the register covers.

 2.The easiest, least messy, way to clean your ceiling fan blades.